slambrecht37/Dream-Escapee/README.txt

 jacket
 pencil
 smallkey
+bucket

 interact <arg> (<arg>):
 The 'interact' command is the most important one in the game.
 It is used to interact with up to 2 objects.
 Each object must be in the current room or in your backpack in order to interact with it.
 Valid arguments to this function are the names of items as they appear in the world.
 Keep in mind: not every item can be interacted with by itself.
-Many items require interaction with another item in order for something to happen.
+Most objects (doors, things with keys, etc.) only require 'interact <object>' to work, and you will be prompted for a key/item to use the object.
+Other objects require the command of the form 'interact <object> <object>' to do something.
 Example usage:
->interact woodendoor smallkey
+>interact bucket sink
-You insert the smallkey into the lock.
-It turns, and the door opens, revealing another room
+You use the sink the fill the bucket up with water
 >interact desk
 The desk is unlocked.
 You place the following item(s) in your bag: pencilcase